Week 1 (14 September):

 - While your blogs are not the same as an academic paper, referencing is still very important.
 In fact, if a piece of information is not linked to (referenced), it does not exist on the web, so:

-- If you have included references that are not online, but that you have listed at the bottom of your post, you can use the magic of anchor links to put in a link.
+- If you have included references that are not online but are listed at the bottom of your post, you can use the magic of anchor links to put in a link.

 - If you made videos or podcasts, you can still use references, e.g. by putting a list of links in the descriptions of the video.

-- Go back and check this is in order for all your content so far!
+- Go back and check this is for all your content so far!

 - Fun: Spend a day with an online community you love.

-- The ‘My Take-aways from the Course’-test is online on Brightspace from 18-30 October.
-Don’t forget to complete it as it is part of your final grade for this course.
+- The ‘My Take-aways from the Course’-test is online on Brightspace from the 30th October to the 6th of November.
+Don’t forget to complete it, as it is part of your final grade for this course.
+You will not get a separate grade or feedback for this ‘Take Aways’ test.

 - This is a good time to lay out a strategy for the remainder of your content production.
 It is also a good moment to get back and improve your previous blogs with your growing understanding of how WordPress works.